 The Housing Authority of Fresno County and the Housing Authority of the City of Fresno are each governed by a seven-member Board of Commissioners.
 The City Board is appointed by the mayor.
 Five of the seven commissioners are appointed to four-year, staggered terms.
 The other two members are appointed to two-year terms from among both the HCV and Public Housing programs.
 County Board of Commissioners is structured in the same manner, except that the County Commissioners are appointed by the Board of Supervisors.

-The Housing Authority of Fresno County's Assisted Housing Division (AHD) administers the following voucher programs:
+The Housing Authority of the City of Fresno's Assisted Housing Division (AHD) administers the following voucher programs:

-PROGRAM ALLOCATIONS - County
+PROGRAM ALLOCATIONS - CITY

-HCV VOUCHERS = 5816
+HCV VOUCHERS = 7412

 Jurisdiction